oktaytuncay/Kubernetes/kubernetes.md

 1. Create the ConfigMap
 2. Inject them into the pod.

 There are two ways of creating a ConfigMap.
-The imperative way, without using a definition file and the declarative way by using a config  map definition file.
+The imperative way, without using a definition file, and the declarative way by using a config map definition file.

 <span style="color:red">Imperative</span>
 > kubectl create configmap